 Alternatively, hop on a Willamette Jet Boat or Lunch Sightseeing Cruise.

 Pro Tip: If you are hanging out on the east side of Portland, there are two excellent neighborhood parks: Mount Tabor – and extinct volcano – and Rocky Butte Natural Area – a gorgeous lookout point.
 Numerous paths weave through forests, around reservoirs and up Mt Tabor and the elevated Rocky Butte Park offering stellar views of Mount Hood.

 Indoor Activities: Portland Museums

 If foul weather keeps you from being outdoors, then consider visiting one of the many fascinating Portland museums.
-Top city museums include OMSI (Oregon Museum of Science and Industry), Pittock Mansion, Oregon Historical Museum, Portland Art Museum and the bizarre The Freakybutture Peculiarium and Museum.
+Top city museums include OMSI (Oregon Museum of Science and Industry), Pittock Mansion (which is located just north of Washington Park and has a phenomenal viewpoint!), Oregon Historical Museum, Portland Art Museum and the bizarre The Freakybutture Peculiarium and Museum.

 Portland Day Trip Option

 Taking a day trip from Portland is a perfect way to see more of the stunning surrounding region.
 Top trips are to waterfalls, wineries, the river gorge and the coast.
 We are featuring a few of the most highly-touted Portland tours.

 Morning Multnomah Falls and Columbia River Gorge Waterfall Tour